Paras Shah: Brushes with the law

 In August 2000, Paras was alleged to have run over and killed Praveen Gurung, a popular singer.
 A police investigation ensued, but Paras was not charged.
 An army officer later claimed responsibility for the incident.

 Paras was reported to have fired a pistol into the air at a Chitwan hotel on 11 December 2010 under the influence of alcohol.
 He reportedly opened fire at Rubel Chaudhary, alleging that his family members had conspired to abolish Nepal's monarchy and also attempted to defame Nepal and Nepalis during his confrontations with the prince.
 He was arrested 3 days later for a court trial to be initiated on 19 December.

 In July 2014, Paras was arrested on drugs charges in Thailand for a second time with the possibility of facing five years in prison.

-Local newspapers had reported that the police arrested Paras with a green plastic tube used for drugs, and two similar plastic tubes from a BMW vehicle he was riding.
+Local newspapers had reported that the police arrested Paras with a green plastic tube used for drugs, and found two similar plastic tubes from a BMW vehicle he was riding.

-On 30 July 2021, Paras Shah was again in limelight after mistreating the police officer on duty.
-He had misbehaved at Narayan Gopal Chowk in Maharajgunj on Friday evening when the traffic police tried to interrogate him.
-Nepal police explained he was drunk and not wearing helmet.
+On 30 July 2021, Paras Shah was again in the limelight after mistreating a police officer on duty.
+He had misbehaved at Narayan Gopal Chowk in Maharajgunj on Friday evening when the traffic police tried to question him.
+Nepal police explained he was drunk and not wearing a helmet.
 Later he apologized.

-Heart attacks
+Health

 On 6 September 2007, Paras was rushed to the Military Hospital after he complained of chest pain.
 Later, at around 11:30 am, he was transferred to the Norvic International Hospital in Kathmandu.
 He was operated on for about 50 minutes, apparently to treat a "mild heart attack".
-Doctors performed a balloon angioplasty on him to clear his blocked artery.
+Doctors performed a balloon angioplasty on him to clear a blocked artery.

 On 19 February 2013, Paras was admitted to Samitivej Hospital in Bangkok, Thailand after he suffered a second heart attack.
-After being in hospital for more than two weeks, Paras gained consciousness on 2 March.
+After being hospitalized for more than two weeks, Paras regained consciousness on 2 March.
+In 2015, he had an implantable cardioverter-defribillator placed in his heart due to arrhythmia.

-On 28 January 2019 he suffered a third heart attack.
-Paras was admitted to Norvic International Hospital.
+On 28 January 2019 he suffered a third heart attack and was admitted to Norvic International Hospital.

+In September 2023, after suffering a fourth heart attack, he was admitted at HAMS Hospital in Mandikhatar.

+In March 2025, Crown Prince Paras suffered a fifth heart attack and was admitted to Norvic International Hospital in Thapathali, Kathmandu, and underwent angioplasty surgery.
+His condition was defined as "stable".